alchemycodelab/display-a-list-practice/README.md

 ## Process

-Repeat the following process 4 times, with 4 different domains, all in the same template:
+Repeat the following process 4 times, with 4 different domains, all in the same repo

 > Note: do this process **one array at a time**.
-Do not write 4 arrays, then 4 render functions, etc. Please work through the first array, then the first render function, then the first display function.
+Do not write 4 arrays, then 4 render functions, etc. Work through the first array, then the first render function, then the first display function.

 Come up with a domain for this data (lie 'dogs' or 'candies').
-Let's assume you picked 'candies':
+Let's assume you picked 'candies' for your list of simple objects

 1. Rename `array-one.js` to `candies-data.js`.
 In that data file:
-    -   create an exported variable with an array of at least 3 objects for that domain
+    -   Create an exported variable with an array of at least 3 objects for that domain
-    -   (each object should have at least 3 properties)
+    -   Each object should have at least 3 properties (unless you are doing the string list)
     -   Objects in the array should all have the same properties:
         ```js
         {